Be on the lookout for Asian chestnut gall wasp

 Scouting for Asian chestnut gall wasps

-The easiest way to scout for the Asian chestnut gall wasps is to visually inspect for galls.
-Scouting can take place at any time of the year as galls persist on trees even after wasps emerge in early summer.
-Leaves often remain attached to galls during winter, making them highly visible at that time.
-Michigan State University Extension encourages growers to scout often to ensure early detection to optimize management strategies.
+The easiest way to scout for Asian chestnut gall wasp is to visually inspect trees for galls.
+Scouting can occur at any time of the year because the galls persist on the tree even after the wasps emerge in early summer.
+Leaves often remain attached to the galls during the winter, which makes them highly visible at that time.

 - Oriental chestnut gall wasp, Anagnostakis, S.L., Payne, J.A., U.S. Department of Agriculture, Forest Service, Northeastern Area State and Private Forestry